AnnaErshova/annaershova.github.io/source/_posts/2015-10-26-what-about-localhost-3000.markdown

 Note that when using Chrome, you can just type in **`localhost:3000`**, but for Internet Explorer, you would need to point your browser to **`http://localhost:3000`**, otherwise, you will see an error message.

+Once your app has a model or two and corresponding migrations have been run, you will be able to point your browser to, say **`localhost:3000/users`** if a User model is present.

 ======

-Once your app has a model or two and corresponding migrations have been run, you will be able to point your browser to, say **`localhost:3000/users`** if a User model is present.
+**Why 3000?**

+I haven't been able to find a comprehensive answer to why Rails uses port 3000 vs. any other port.
+Octopress uses 4000; Sinatra uses 4567; shotgun uses 9393.
+Meteor also uses 3000 as a development default.
+There is a [fairly comprehensive list](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) on Wikipedia.

 ======